-- Maintain provision of a minimum of 400 public parking bays across the two sites, in addition to consolidation of car parking arrangements to provide the required bays for the predicted floor space and forecasted future parking needs. - Potential immediate and long-term revenue opportunities for the City, through public car parking arrangements. - · Proposed management arrangements (required for any multi-storey car park proposals). - · Outline of the proposed developable land area - · Indicative commercial terms that maximize current and long-term tenure arrangements for the City of Vincent. - · Alignment with the draft Leederville Precinct Structure Plan.
+- Provision of a minimum of 400 public parking bays plus the consolidation of car parking arrangements to provide the required bays for the predicted floor space and forecasted future parking needs (only required if proposal indicates developable area across both full sites). - · Proposed management arrangements (required for any multi-storey car park proposals). - Outline of the proposed developable land area. - Indicative commercial terms to outline proposed tenure arrangements (e.g. buy, lease or enter into joint venture with the City). - · Alignment with the draft Leederville Precinct Structure Plan.